 Federal response resources

-The federal immigration enforcement surge is causing tremendous suffering, disruption and fear across the county, including our small business community.
+The federal immigration enforcement surge has caused tremendous suffering, disruption and fear across the county, including our small business community.

 We stand with local businesses, and all the business owners and workers that sustain our economy.